quietvoid/subtitle_tonemap/README.md

 ## Usage, in CLI:

-* The BDSup2Sub .jar has to be in the same directory as the executable.
+* BDSup2Sub512.jar has to be in the same directory as the executable.
 * `subtitle_tonemap.exe "path/to/subtitles" -o tonemapped`

 Will tonemap the input subtitles (can be a single file or directory input) to the output directory.